Sunday, May 5, 2024

 By 1879, more than 100 pupils were enrolled in Dorchester Public School.

 Six years later, in 1889, district patrons approved $12,000 in bonding authority to build a new school that was built in 1890 (pictured above).
-What a grand structure it was.
-(It sat where the current new gym is.)
+What a grand structure it was, sitting where today's gym is located.

 During the 1911 school year, Dorchester was formally organized as a K-12 district.
 The class of 1914 was the first DHS class to graduate from an accredited twelve-grade high school.